-- \ Make the connection with a DVI-D cable and the PC connector of the projector.
-When connecting, arrange the connectors in the proper orientation and plug in.
-Turn the screw knobs and fasten to the connector of the main unit. - \ Switch the input selection of the projector to "Digital RGB".
+- Make the connection with a DVI-D cable (which is available as an option) and the PC connector of the projector. - When connecting, arrange the connectors in the proper orientation and plug in.
+Turn the screw knobs and fasten to the connector of the main unit.

-This projector uses a 29-pin DVI connector that supports the digital interface.
+- Please see Page E-28 "Input Selection" for information about making input selections. - This projector uses a 29-pin DVI connector that supports the digital interface.
 Digital signal TMDS (Transition Minimized Differential Signalling) of the DVI (Digital Visual Interface) standard is used.

-Personal Computers with a Mini D-Sub 15-Pin Connector
+Personal Computers with a mini D-Sub 15-Pin Connector

-- \ Make the connection to the projector's PC connector and the mini D-sub 15-pin connector through the use of a DVI/mini D-sub 15-pin conversion cable. - \ When connecting, arrange the connectors in the proper orientation and plug in.
-Turn the screw knobs and fasten to the connector of the main unit. - \ Switch the input selection of the projector to "Analog RGB".
+- Make the connection to the projector's PC connector and the mini D-sub 15-pin connector through the use of a DVI/mini D-sub 15-pin conversion cable. - When connecting, arrange the connectors in the proper orientation and plug in.
+Turn the screw knobs and fasten to the connector of the main unit.

-- \ Before making connections, check the power of the projector and the equipment to be connected is switched off. - \ When projection will be with a notebook computer connected, knowledge will be required for the cable connection and notebook computer startup procedure as well as the operation that follows startup.
+- Please see Page E-28 "Input Selection" for information about making input selections. - Before making connections, check the power of the projector and the equipment to be connected is switched off. - When projection will be with a notebook computer connected, knowledge will be required for the cable connection and notebook computer startup procedure as well as the operation that follows startup.
 Please consult the instruction manual of your notebook computer or the on-line help.